Beetroot, Garden Beet

 TOUCHSTONE GOLD Beet (OP) 60 days

 Organically grown.
 Outstanding top-shaped beet, extremely sweet and mild.
 'Touchstone Gold' does not bleed.
 Yellow flesh with orange skin.
 Retains color when cooked.
 Tops sweet and delicious.
 Roots more uniform in size with less zoning.
 Seed is higher in germination compared to other Golden beets.

-Sow seeds 1-inch apart, thin to 2-inches apart when the plants are about 2 weeks old.
+Sow seeds directly in the garden 1-inch apart.
+Kept at 55-70°F., germination is in 5-10 days.
+Thin to 2-inches apart when the plants are about 2 weeks old.
 Thinned seedlings are edible and nutritious.
 Roots are at their highest quality when they are between the size of a golf ball and tennis ball.

 Comments: Beets are at their best during cool weather.
 In mild summer climates they may be planted as soon as the soil can be worked in the spring and then right through the summer until about 2 months before the first fall frost.
 In warmer climates seeds are sown in spring and fall to mature in relatively cool weather.
 Beets are an excellent source of beta-carotene, vitamin C, iron, and calcium.